webgme/docker-worker-manager/README.md

 This module will reuses the basic webgme SWM, but instead of running plugins in separate processes they are executed in docker containers.

 It's worth mentioning here that plugins executed on the server do not directly connect to storage database, but rather connects to the webgme server through websockets using the identity of the invoker of the plugin.
-This means they can't access projects outside of the users scope.
+This means they can't access projects outside of the user's scope.

 ## Usage